Skip to main content

 App.create_dataset(dataset_id, **kwargs)

-Creates a dataset in the app.
+Creates a dataset for the app.

 Parameters:

-• **kwargs - Additional dataset arguments
+• **kwargs - Additional keyword arguments passed to the Dataset

-• Dataset object for the created dataset
+Returns: Dataset - A Dataset object for the specified dataset ID

 Example: